jyshtty/DSA_Bundled/Topicwise/Trees/Neetcode/README.md

 # Binary Tree Problems – LeetCode Study Guide
+## HINTS

+1. Always remember the return type.
+Same should be present in base as well as every return statement.
+2.

 This repository contains solutions to common **Binary Tree** problems on LeetCode.
 Each entry includes the problem (linked), difficulty, a short hint, and a link to the local solution file.